cbezault/STL-Wiki/Setting-up-an-Azure-Pipelines-Agent.md

         * C++/CLI Support for v142 Build Tools
     * (go to Individual Components)
         * ARM and ARM64 build tools for the same compiler version.
     * It is recommended that you don't install anything else; in particular you MUST NOT install the Just In Time Debugger as it can cause tests to hang.
+(When they fail they try to start the Just In Time Debugger, which is great when you're at the machine in person but these machines run unattended.)
 * Install CMake 3.15.4 from https://cmake.org/download/, choose the "Add to PATH for all users" option in the installer.
 * Download Ninja from https://ninja-build.org/ and copy ninja.exe to CMake's bin directory C:\Program Files\CMake\bin.
 (This will put it on the PATH under the same entry CMake's installer created)
 * Install LLVM 9.0.0 from https://releases.llvm.org/download.html, choose the "Add to PATH for all users" option in the installer.
 (Note: we test with 9.0.0 because that's what is going to be bundled with Visual Studio soon as of 2019-10-24)